enquiries@tywigateway.org.uk Parc a Gerddi yr Esgob, Abergwili, Sir Caerfyrddin SA31 2JG

 Soon to be open to all, this flood plain meadow formed the parkland setting of the Bishop’s Palace and is now being managed to encourage and protect rare plants and insects.
 When the restoration works are complete, the meadow can be reached (when not flooded) from the formal gardens via a new bridge and ramp enabling wheelchair and pushchair access.

-native flora in the meadow
+Native flora in the meadow

 When we took over the site the Great Meadow (Waun Fawr) had not been farmed for conservation and as a result had a ‘species poor sward’ (not many wildflowers or many different kinds of native grasses).
 The dominant grasses are Yorkshire fog, meadow foxtail, sweet vernal grass and creeping bent, with occasional creeping buttercup and silverweed, and rare clumps of soft rush and tufted hair grass.
 Creeping thistle and common nettle are no more than occasional throughout but also form sparse patches around our parkland trees where broad-leaved dock is also more frequent.
 There is limited difference in dips and shallow drains, except the main drain running out of the southern boundary, which contains shallow standing water with silverweed, water-pepper, reed sweetgrass, floating sweetgrass, water forget-me-not, marsh bedstraw, starwort, Himalayan balsam and meadowsweet all occasional among the sward.